Getting Started with Marketplace vs Platform

 eCommerce website and E-marketplace are the two most popular options for online merchants all around the world.
 Each solution leads you to a different set of customers.
 Therefore, it’s one of the fundamental aspects you need to decide on before going live.
 In this article, we will cover everything you need to know about marketplace vs platform.
 Let’s dig deeper and find out:

-What is an eCommerce platform?
+- What is an eCommerce platform and E-marketplace?

-First and foremost, eCommerce is purchasing and selling activities happening over the Internet.
-And, an eCommerce platform is an end-to-end software application where both parties, sellers and consumers come and play their roles.
 This type of service encompasses eCommerce website builders, accounting and inventory management systems, as well as customer service infrastructure.
 Most importantly, a consumer should be able to use an eCommerce platform to discover products, shop around using a cart, and then check out.

 For merchants, an eCommerce platform is a lifesaver if they decide to launch an online store from scratch or as an addition to a physical store.

 Shopify, Squarespace, or WooCommerce are ideal for small businesses that need a platform quickly to set up.
 On the other hand, Magento and BigCommerce are better suited for larger firms with huge order volumes.
 Moreover, some website builders like Wix or Squarespace provide drag-and-drop functionality for store owners with little to no coding experience, while other platforms have more complex back ends.

 Pros and Cons of selling on eCommerce website

 - Easily collect customer data for your future marketing campaigns.